flightphp/docs/content/en/awesome-plugins/index.md

 - [flightphp/core PdoWrapper](/awesome-plugins/pdo-wrapper) - Official Flight PDO Wrapper that's part of the core.
 This is a simple wrapper to help simplify the process of writing queries and executing them.
 It is not an ORM.
 - [flightphp/active-record](/awesome-plugins/active-record) - Official Flight ActiveRecord ORM/Mapper.
 Great little library for easily retrieving and storing data in your database.

+## Session

+Sessions aren't really useful for API's but for building out a web application, sessions can be crucial for maintaining state and login information.

+- [Ghostff/Session](/awesome-plugins/session) - PHP Session Manager (non-blocking, flash, segment, session encryption).
+Uses PHP open_ssl for optional encrypt/decryption of session data.

 ## Templating

 Templating is core to any web application with a UI.
 There are a number of templating engines that can be used with Flight.